Ammaryasser1998/Portfolio-Risk-Management-VaR-Calculations/README.md

 ## Overview

-This project focuses on calculating and analyzing the Value at Risk (VaR) of a financial portfolio in the Saudi Market.
+This project focuses on calculating and analyzing the Value at Risk (VaR) and the Expected Shortfall (ES) of a financial portfolio in the Saudi Market.
 It utilizes  the **historical** methods to estimate potential portfolio losses over a given time frame at a specified confidence level.

 ---